MJingv/gogogo/dic2.md

   others

 mental healthy
+---

-- image this，you're the go to person for solving problems that working taking care of others but recently you've been feel over wholmed and stressed
+- *imagine* this，you're the go-to person for solving problems at work and taking care of others but recently you've been feeling *overwhelmed* and stressed
-- how even caring for your mental health lately
+- how have you *been* caring for your mental health lately
-- one day you wake up feel anxiety, you're mind are receiving with worry about work deadline family responsibilities and personal challenges and you realize you're been glutting in the mid of your busy life
+- one day you wake up feeling anxiety, your mind  *racing* with worried about work deadlines family responsibilities and personal challenges and you realize you've been *neglecting* your mental health in the *midst* of your busy life
-- as the day goes on ,you know just the mood is affecting your interactions with others
+- as the day goes on ,you *notice* *that* your mood is affecting your interactions with others
-- you feel eariable and short tempored,snap your coli and loved ones
+- you feel *irritable* and short *tempered*,snapping at your *colleagues* and loved ones
 - you struggle to focus on your work and your productivity suffers
-- you realized that your mental healthy is not impacting you,but also those are around you
+- you realized that your mental healthy is not only impacting you,but also those are around you
-- that evening you'll reflect on the importance of the priority doing your mental health and identity 3 daily retrials to improve it
+- that evening you'll reflect on the importance of the *prioritizing*  your mental health and identity 3 daily *rituals* to improve it
-- let's all of them
+- let's *outline* them
-- soft afformation and soft celebration
+- soft *affirmation* and soft celebration
-- did you know that soft a and soft celebration can have a profound impact on your mental health
+- did you know that *practicing* *self-affirmation* and  *self-celebration* can have a profound impact on your mental health
-- according to psychology expert ,doc x ,positive afformation can forst self exceptions ,increase self value and promote psychology well beings
+- according to psychology expert ,doc x ,positive *affirmation* can *foster* self *acceptance* ,increase self *worth* and promote psychology well-being
-- start your days with power and information like,i'm proud of who i am or i except myself fully for than all
+- start your days with *empowering* and *affirmation* like,i'm proud of who i am or i *accept* myself fully *flaws* and all
-- they're all the day take a time to ignore and celebrate your complishments ,big or small
+- *throughtout* the day, take time to *acknowledge* and celebrate your *accomplishments* ,big or small
-- breathing self pride and own yourself to leads to improvement of login , eating your journey towards helistic help and happiness
+- *embracing* self-pride and *honoring* yourself leads to improved mental *well-being* , *aiding* your journey towards *holistic* *health* and happiness
-- daily acts of self care
+- daily acts of self-care
-- imaging starting each day feeling your refresh to managed with clear mind and positive outlook ,sounds wonderful
+- *imagine* starting each day feeling your refreshed to *energized* with a clear mind and positive outlook ,sounds wonderful
-- according to hormen expert and author of the hormen reset died doc x,in cooperating acts self care in your daily routain of is crucial for maintaining abnormal physical emotional and mental well being
+- according to *hormone* expert and author of the hormone reset *diet* doc x,*incorporating* acts self-care in your daily *routine*  is crucial for maintaining *optimal* physical emotional and mental well-being
-- it's not just about panpare yourself for the d trace but rather making self care i can assist part of your daily life
+- it's not just about *pampering* yourself with *occasional* *treats* but rather making self-care a consistent part of your daily life
-- priority self care is not selfish ,but it's central practice of self compassion, it's about value yourself enough to priority well being a meets to life
+- prioritizing self-care is not selfish ,but it's *essential* practice of self-compassion, it's about valuing yourself enough to priority well-being *amidst* life's *demands*
-- by making self care priority using powerful message to yourself and others that you desire care
+- by making self-care priority,*you send a* powerful message to yourself and others that you desire care
-- you maybe thinking,but i'm so busy ,how can i find time for self care
+- you may be thinking,but i'm so busy ,how can i find time for self-care
-- remember that self care doesn't have to be time consuming or exdrviggent
+- remember that self-care doesn't have to be time consuming or *extravagant*
-- small acts like deep breath, time spend with bats or reading can contain self care
+- small acts like deep breathing, time spend with a pet or reading can *count as* self-care
-- consistent and entionary your key even the missing times
+- *consistency* and *intentionality* are key even in busy times
 - reflection and gratitude
-- have you ever consider that powerful impact and reflection and gratitude can have on your mental health and well being
+- have you ever consider that powerful impact and reflection and gratitude can have on your mental health and well-being
-- in you phy and auther doc ,has highlight the benefit of this practice
+- *neuroscientist* and *author* doc r ,has *highlighted* the benefits of this practice
-- when you reflect on your thoughts feelings and behavior with self compassion,your prochure self kind of understanding rather than self critision
+- when you reflect on your thoughts feelings and behaviors with self-compassion,your *approach* yourself with kindness of understanding rather than self-*criticism*
-- by konwleging hour and enprofaction and forze,enpractice gratitude,you can recognize your efforts ,growth and you need quality,boost positive self concept
+- by *acknowledging* our and *imperfections* and *flaws*,*practicing* gratitude,you can recognize your efforts ,growth and *unique*  qualities,*fostering* a positive self-concept
-- plus enbrath self exceptions meaning understanding your flaws are part of your journey and do not define your words
+- plus *embracing* self-acceptance means understanding that your flaws are part of your journey and do not define your *worth*
-- you're considently avoiding and learning and profection don't make you any less valualbe or worthy as individious
+- you're *constantly* *envolving* and learning and your *imperfection* don't make you any less valuable or worthy as *individual*
-- by caltivating self exception and encoperating reflection and gratitude in to your life ,you can develop a positive outlook towards yourself in your life
+- by *cultivating* self-acceptance and *incoperating* reflection and gratitude in to your life ,you can develop a positive outlook towards yourself and your life